thepoly/docs/Style Guide.md

 *E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.

 #### Executive Board Representative
 This is a person who represents clubs in the Executive Board.
-If it references a specific person then representative is capitalized.
-For example; "Executive Board Representative John Doe".
-If it references someone generally then representative is lower case.
-For example; "an Executive Board Representative's job is to..."
+If it references a specific person then representative is capitalized, e.g., "Executive Board Representative John Doe".
+If it references someone generally then representative is lowercase, e.g., "an Executive Board representative's job is to..."

 #### expletives
 Generally avoid unless in quotes or otherwise absolutely neccessary.